 As far as written records can inform us, most people believed in terra firma in ancient times, that the Earth was fixed and immovable.
 Upon such an opinion the geocentric hypothesis had been developed and held sway for thousands of years.

 One may wonder nowadays why intelligent people could not see that the heavens were not turning but that the Earth was turning.
 Possibly they did – but the significant point is who wrote it down?
 Possibly Isaiah did, and he was probably not alone in thinking so.
 It is common for people who are unfamiliar with the Bible to think that the ancient Hebrews were an unscientific people.
-In fact, the most scientific book in the Bible is its oldest book, the book of Job, which is based in the Mesopotamian civilisation where the Babylonians were intimately involved in mathematics and astronomy and followed the Sumerian civilisation.
+In fact, the most scientific book in the Bible is its oldest book, the book of Job, which is based in the Mesopotamian civilisation where the Babylonians were intimately involved in mathematics and astronomy and followed the Sumerian civilisation, where a heliocentric model was known.
 The Hebrews were not themselves involved in astronomy, which was often associated with false religion in those times, but this did not mean that they were ignorant and unscientific.
 The Hebrews had the book of Job as part of their Scriptures and had their own views of the natural heavens.
 Possibly Isaiah and his contemporaries understood that the Earth was revolving, and not the visible heavens.

 Some academics know so little about the Bible, its teaching and its history that they repeat the academic mantra that Herodotus is ‘the father of history’.
 As he lived in the 5th century BC, during whose lifetime the Hebrew Old Testament was being completed, this title suggests to the popular mind that the biblical narratives are not history, which is indeed the poorly informed opinion of some academics.
 However, this story will need to wait for another blogpost.